chisui/dakka/thesis/main.md

   type Message a :: (* -> *) -> *
 ```

-Here we come in a bind because of the way we chose to define `ActorContext` unfortunatly.
+Here we come in a bind because of the way we chose to define `ActorContext` unfortunately.
 The problem is the functional dependency in `ActorContext a m | m -> a`.
 It states that we know `a` if we know `m`.
 This means that if we expose `m` to `Message` the message is now bound to a specific `a`.
 This is problematic though since we only want to expose the type of reference not the actor type of the current context to the `Message`.
 Doing so would bloat every signature that wants to move a message from one context to another with equivalence constraints like

 ```haskell
 forall a b m n.
 (ActorContext a m, ActorContext b n, Message a m ~ Message b n) => ...
 ```

-This is cumbersome and adds unnessecary complexity.
+This is cumbersome and adds unnecessary complexity.

 What we might do instead is add the reference type itself as a parameter to `Message`.
-This eliviates the problem only a little bit though since we need the actual `ActorContext` type to retrieve the concrete reference type.
+This alleviates the problem only a little bit though since we need the actual `ActorContext` type to retrieve the concrete reference type.
 So we would only delay the constraint dance and move it a little bit.
 These constraints meant many additional type parameters to types and functions that don't actually care about them.
 Error messages for users would also suffer.

 In the end I decided to ditch the idea of `ActorContext` implementation specific reference types.
 And went another route.